Inference on causal and structural parameters using many moment inequalities: Critical values

 The self-normalized method (abbreviated as the SN method in what follows) we consider is based upon the union bound combined with a moderate deviation inequality for self-normalized sums.
 Because of inequality (\ref{eq: under null}), under $H_{0}$,

-At a first sight, this bound may look too crude when $p$ is large since, as long as $X_{ij}$ has polynomial tails, the value of $c$ that makes the sum on the right-hand side of the inequality above bounded by size $\alpha$ depends polynomially on $p$, which would make the test too conservative.
-However, we will exploit the self-normalizing nature of the quantity $ \sqrt{n}(\hat{\mu}_{j}-\mu_{j})/\hat{\sigma}_{j}$ so that the resulting critical value depends on $p$ only through its logarithm.
-In addition, in spite of the fact that the SN method is based on the union bound, we will show in Section \ref{sec: minimax optimality} that the resulting test is asymptotically minimax optimal when $p=p_n\to \infty$ as $n\to\infty$.
+At a first sight, this bound might look too crude when $p$ is large since, as long as $X_{ij}$'s have polynomial tails, applying, for example, the Markov inequality would only allow us to show that the right-hand side of \eqref{eq: SN union bound} is bounded from above by $\alpha$ when $c$ is growing {\em polynomially} fast with $p$, and using such $c$ would yield a test with low power.
+However, the Markov inequality is far from being sharp here.
+Instead, we will exploit the self-normalizing nature of the quantity $ \sqrt{n}(\hat{\mu}_{j}-\mu_{j})/\hat{\sigma}_{j}$ to show that the right-hand side of \eqref{eq: SN union bound} is bounded from above by $\alpha$, up to a vanishing term, even if $c$ is growing {\em logarithmically} fast with $p$.
+Using such $c$ will in turn yield a test with much better power properties.

 For $j=1,\dots,p$, define

 By simple algebra, we see that

 where the right-hand side is increasing in $U_{j}$ as long as $U_{j} \geq 0$.
 Hence under $H_0$,